-Slugs are just snails with a housing problem.
-They eat anything from your garden that was supposed to be on your sandwich.
-We may have some solutions to eradicate these criminal elements..
+Once in your garden, these little beasts eat everything that you were growing to put on your sandwich.
+We may have some solutions to eradicate these criminal elements.

 They are the mortal enemy of lettuces, herbs, flowers and anything nice that you will ever grow in your garden.
 They eat plants faster than they can grow.
 So how do you get rid of them without poisoning your entire garden with nuclear strength pesticide and making it look like it has been swallowed by an atomic winter?
 We may have some answers.

 There are plenty of slug repellents around in garden shops.
 But these are not ideal due to the fact that they can harm other wildlife and are not safe for little kids who put all sorts of highly gross things in their mouth.
 And pets are in danger too if they swallow it.
 Another problem is that a lot of these commercial slug and snail repellents are less effective after rain, which is when these pests are busy having a party on your lovely lettuce leaves.
 So it is better in a home garden situation to dig out your inner hippie and go organic.

 You do need to figure out your slug battle plan if you plant anything even vaguely edible.
 Slugs love to eat young and tender leaves, which is why your new baby lettuce is in the most danger.
 So protecting these little younglings against the slimy menace that is slugs is a mission most serious.